shahid739/Calibrated-Multimodal-Distress/README.md

-# A Reproducible Benchmark Protocol for Calibrated Multimodal Proxy-Distress Affect Modeling on Speech Corpora
+# Calibrated Multimodal Proxy-Distress Affect Modeling on Speech Corpora (Short Title)

 ## DERS-X

 DERS-X (Distress Emotion Recognition System - Extended) is a reproducible research benchmark for calibrated multimodal affect modeling from speech and text.
 The manuscript and this repository use **proxy-distress / distress-like affect** as a benchmark-specific construct derived from public speech-emotion annotations.
 The work does **not** claim clinical distress diagnosis, emergency triage, real-world crisis detection, or operational emergency-call readiness.

-The paper-aligned framework combines:
+The framework combines:

 - Wav2Vec 2.0 Base acoustic representations;
 - DistilBERT-base-uncased transcript representations;